 However, I must have written down the wrong liquid quantity because I just couldn’t repeat the recipe with the same perfection – they were yummy and all, but every time just too moist.
 I ate them with wooden spoon straight from muffin mold 🙂 So tasty, but not the same recipe – you know what I mean!
 So, I experimented and experimented until I got it right again.

-My first version of this sweet potato muffin recipe used buckwheat and oat bran whereas in the current recipe I ditched the latter and here’s why!
+My first version of this chocolaty sweet potato muffin recipe used buckwheat and oat bran whereas in the current recipe I ditched the latter and here’s why!

 Why I Ditched Oat Bran

 I discovered oat bran in August last year when I started my vegan Candida diet – I was so happy because they were super yummy and had much lower glycemic load than other grains.
 I didn’t even think that it’s actually not whole food, but only part of oats, mainly fibre.